bnb-chain/zkbnb/docs/protocol.md

 #### Desert mode trigger

 Checks if Desert mode must be entered.
-Desert mode must be entered in case of current BNB Chain block number is higher than the oldest of existed priority requests expiration block number.
+Desert mode must be entered in case of current BNB Smart Chain block number is higher than the oldest of existed priority requests expiration block number.

 ```js
 function activateDesertMode() public returns (bool)